 Approximately 40 minutes away from the city center.

-The original 18-hole course at Discovery Bay Golf Club was laid out across the mountainous site by Robert Trent Jones Jr. in 1983, in 1992 another 9 holes were added.
-The three 9’s Ruby, jade and Diamond are open to visitors Monday, Tuesdays and Fridays.
-The Diamond is the hardest 9, with acute elevation variations and greens that require a large borrow.
-Situated on the northeast coast of Lantau Island the Ruby 9 is the easiest to score on and also offers sensational views of Hong Kong Harbour and the South China Seas due to its elevation.
+The original 18-hole course at Discovery Bay Golf Club was laid out across this mountainous site by Robert Trent Jones Jr. in 1983.
+Nine years later, another nine holes were added.
+The three 9s: Ruby, Jade and Diamond are open to visitors on Mondays, Tuesdays and Fridays.
+The Diamond is the hardest 9, with acute elevation variations and greens with large borrows.
+Situated on the northeast coast of Lantau Island, Ruby is the easiest and also offers sensational views of Hong Kong Harbour and the South China Sea due to its elevation.

 Ranks #4 in Hong Kong on All Square

 Approximately 20 minutes away from the city center.

 The 130-year-old Hong Kong Golf Club has three 18-hole courses: the Old, New and Eden.
 The annual Hong Kong Open is played here, over a composite of the Eden and New courses.
 The New course is the flattest and longest and is regarded as the easiest.
 There are many world class driving holes on all three courses and the greens are quick and receptive to well struck irons.
 The Club itself is somewhat of an institution and still maintains an ambiance of Sunningdale or Royal St Georges in England.